Promoing diversity & inclusion and Health management

 Basic policy

-We aim at ensuring that all employee work at their best from the time of joining the company to retirement, which has been extended to the age of 65.
-To accomplish this, we assist them to maintain and enhance both mental and physical health.
-We conduct health promotion measures focusing on disease prevention as well as early detection and treatment.
-We are committed to providing advanced health checkups including cancer or mental disorder screening and encouraging employees to get regular checkups, and provide consultation or counseling about lifestyle or stress coping by health care professionals, as needed.
+Embracing the basic philosophy of Nippon Steel’s Basic Policy on Safety and Health, our basic policy of health management is to become a vibrant company in which all employees maintain both mental and physical health and work at their best from the time of joining the company to retirement, which has been extended to the age of 65.
+We are committed to providing advanced health checkups including cancer or mental disorder screening and encouraging employees to get regular checkups and provide consultation or counseling about lifestyle or stress coping by health care professionals, as needed.
 Employees are expected to also be committed to implementing measures for their own health maintenance, such as getting various checkups and improve their daily lifestyle.
 We believe that such efforts by both the Nippon Steel Group and its employees become a source of motivation for work.
 They are encouraged to balance their work and health and they try not to get sick and, in case they get sick, they continue working while undergoing treatment.

 Nippon Steel Corporation Group Code of Conduct